What are Halogens?

 Halogens are highly reactive non-metals.
 These elements greatly resemble in property with each other.
 Group 17 elements are collectively called as halogens (In Greek: halo means salt and genes mean producing, so collectively salt producing) and it consists of fluorine, chlorine, bromine, iodine, and astatine.

 The similarity to this extent is not found in other groups of the periodic table.
 They have a regular gradation in the physical and chemical properties.
 Astatine is the only radioactive element in the group.
 They have seven electrons in their outermost shell (ns2np5) and are short of one electron from the configuration of the nearest noble gas.
 The chemical properties and reactivity of an element are determined by the oxidation state exhibited by them.

 - All the elements of the halogen family exhibit -1 oxidation state.
 However, elements such as chlorine, bromine, and iodine also show +1, +3, +5 and +7 states.

 - This higher oxidation state of chlorine, bromine, and iodine is realized when these halogens are in combination with small and highly electronegative atoms of fluorine and oxygen.

 - The oxides and oxoacids of chlorine and bromine have +4 and +6 states.
-There are no valence shell d orbitals in fluorine atom and therefore it cannot expand its octet.
+There are no valence shells d orbitals in fluorine atom and therefore it cannot expand its octet.